 No serialization overhead

-ROS2 bag recording requires serializing every message before writing it.
+ROS2 bag recording requires serializing every message before writing it — burning 5–15% of per-core CPU on every logged topic.
 Cerulion’s wire format is already in shared memory — the logger writes the raw bytes directly to disk.
 Zero CPU overhead on the data path.

 Deterministic timestamps